Ravelos/Tour-of-heroes/Tour-of-heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# 4th step

+You created a separate, reusable HeroDetailComponent.

+You used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent.

+You used the @Input decorator to make the hero property available for binding by the external HeroesComponent.